KAVY-OP/PROJECT-3-IT-206/README.md

 # 🎓 2048 Game - Open Source Project Analysis & Presentation

 ## 👨‍🎓 Student Submission
-This document is part of my submission for the Open Source Project Exploration assignment.
+This document is part of our submission for the Open Source Project Exploration assignment.
 We have selected the open-source **2048 Game** as our project.
 The repository was explored, analyzed, and understood using modern tooling such as GitHub and LLMs (like ChatGPT).

 ---